ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/05-analysing-problems.md

 based on our current knowledge of sorting algorithms and the size of the input, we know that the *problem* of sorting is bounded by $\Omega(n)$ and $O(n \log n)$.

-Computer scientists have spent much time devising efficient general-purpose sorting algorithms, but no one has ever found one that is faster than $O(n \log n)$ in the worst or average cases.
-Should we keep searching for a faster sorting algorithm?
-Or can we prove that there is no faster sorting algorithm by finding a tighter lower bound?

 This section presents one of the most important and most useful proofs in computer science: No sorting algorithm based on key comparisons can